 The Brookline Presbyterian Mission

-dates back to December 9, 1900, when Mr. C.F.
-Mulholland of Bell House,
+dated back to December 9, 1900, when Mr. C.F.
+Mulholland, a resident of

-School was started with Mr. Mulholland as Superintendant.
+started with Mr. Mulholland as Superintendant.

 The first building used by the

-Mission was an old blacksmith shop located near
+Mission was an old blacksmith shop, owned by Peter Schaffner, located near

 the south entrance to the yet unheard of Liberty Tunnels.
 A small chapel

 1903.
-Due to the repid growth of the area, the Mission was forced to
+Due to the rapid growth of the area, the Mission was forced to

-relocate to West Liberty Public School in January,
+relocate to the West Liberty Public School, on Pioneer Avenue, in

 The West Liberty United Presbyterian